tvlfyi/tvix/README.md

 `mg run //tools:crate2nix-generate` in `//tvix` itself and commit the changes to the generated `Cargo.nix` file.
 This only applies to the full TVL checkout.

+When adding/removing a Cargo feature for a crate, you will want to add it to the features power set that gets tested in CI.
+For each crate there's a default.nix with a `mkFeaturePowerset` invocation, modify the list to include/remove the feature.
+Note that you don't want to add "collection" features, such as `fs` for tvix-[ca]store or `default`.

 ## License structure

 All code implemented for Tvix is licensed under the GPL-3.0, with the